shankaritchapurapu/helidon/docs/splat.md

 ## Overview

-The Splat module provides support for OCI SplatMtlsFilter integration as a requirement for setting up mTLS between Splat and the Helidon application.
-SplatMtlsFilter is a JaxRs ContainerRequestFilter written by the Splat team and is used to validate whether authorization has been performed at Splat.
+The Splat module provides support for OCI SplatMtlsFilter integration, which is required for setting up mTLS between Splat and a Helidon application.
+The SplatMtlsFilter is used to validate whether authorization has been performed by Splat.

 ---

 ## Maven Coordinates

-To enable SplatMtlsFiler add the following dependency to your project’s pom.xml:
+To enable SplatMtlsFilter, add the following dependency to your project’s pom.xml:

 ```xml
 <dependency>